• Log in

 FAQs

 It depends on priorities.
-Brevo is ideal for budget-conscious teams that need unlimited contacts, SMS/WhatsApp, and transactional email all under one roof.
+Brevo is ideal for small business email marketing that needs multi-channel tools, like SMS/WhatsApp, and transactional email all under one roof.
 Mailchimp is better for larger businesses and agencies that want polished templates, advanced automation, predictive analytics, and a mature app ecosystem.

-When comparing email marketing services, Brevo suits startups and SMBs; Mailchimp fits creative pros and growth-focused brands.
+When comparing marketing automation platforms, Brevo suits startups and SMBs; Mailchimp fits creative pros and growth-focused brands.
 Each email template library serves different design needs—Brevo for functional simplicity, Mailchimp for creative polish.
 The key features of each platform align with very different user priorities and budgets.

 Yes, Brevo usually remains cheaper because it charges by email volume rather than contact count.
 Mailchimp bills for every subscriber—even duplicates and unsubscribed contacts—so costs escalate rapidly as lists grow.
 For businesses scaling beyond 10,000 subscribers, Brevo often costs less than half of Mailchimp.

-Independent benchmarks typically show Mailchimp slightly ahead in inbox placement.
+When it comes to Brevo vs. Mailchimp deliverability, independent benchmarks typically show Mailchimp slightly ahead in inbox placement.
 Brevo performs well, particularly for EU-based senders who value GDPR compliance and data residency, but may average a bit lower overall.
-Both offer dedicated IPs for high-volume senders, which can significantly improve email deliverability.
+Both offer dedicated IPs for high-volume senders, which can significantly improve deliverability.

 Mailchimp has stronger ecommerce tools—advanced product recommendations, shoppable landing pages, and predictive CLV analytics.
 It also integrates deeply with Shopify, WooCommerce, and BigCommerce.
 Brevo still supports ecommerce with cart recovery, transactional emails, and SMS, but its 2025 Shopify app migration makes it less mature than Mailchimp’s ecosystem.